H-Bo214/tally/README.md

 ## 🧐About

 Tally is an app that helps you keep track of your inventory!
 With its CRUD (create, read, update, delete) functionality, you can easily manage your inventory.
-The front-end of Tally is built with React, React Hook Form, and React Select.
-To simulate the back-end, I used JSON server.
-This app is currently only designed for desktop.
+The front end is built with React, React Hook Form, and React Select.
+To simulate the back end, I used JSON server.
+This app is currently only designed for desktops.
 I think a mobile redesign would be best for presenting the inventory information in a more user-friendly way.

 <br/>